HBF+Europe: Minority Co-production Support

 It is now possible to submit your project through MyIFFR (deadline: 1 April 2018).

-HBF+Europe also offers the HBF+Europe: Distribution support, that offers financial support to the distribution of feature films by filmmakers from Africa, Asia, Latin America and parts of Eastern Europe, to stimulate the promotion and circulation of international co-productions in Europe and beyond.
+HBF+Europe has also offered HBF+Europe: Distribution support in the past years.
+This scheme offered financial support to the distribution of feature films by filmmakers from Africa, Asia, Latin America and parts of Eastern Europe, to stimulate the promotion and circulation of international co-productions in Europe and beyond.
+This scheme has been discontinued per 2018.

 Minority co-production support

-HBF+Europe offers minority co-production support to European producers to participate in high-quality feature films by talented filmmakers from countries in Africa, Asia, Latin America and certain countries in Eastern Europe.
+HBF+Europe offers minority co-production support to European producers to participate in high-quality feature films by talented filmmakers from countries in Africa, Asia, Latin America, the Middle East and parts of Eastern Europe.

 - The scheme has a special spotlight on first and second feature films, but is also open to films by filmmakers more advanced in their career